fyc1007261/fyc1007261.github.io/_pages/about.md

 I am Yifan Cai, a fourth-year Ph.D. student advised by Prof. [Linh Thi Xuan Phan](https://www.cis.upenn.edu/~linhphan/) at the University of Pennsylvania.
 I got my bachelor's degree from Shanghai Jiao Tong University in 2020.
 My research interest is in various aspects of systems, especially on the resource allocation, scheduling, and security for time-sensitive systems.

+**I am looking for postdoc opportunities on cyber-physical systems and security.
+Feel free to reach out to me if you are interested in my work!**

 I worked and have been working on projects related to
 - Security and reliability for large scale cyber-physical systems against Byzantine faults
 - Confidentiality, integrity, and freshness for fine-grained data accesses.